 Whether you practice Breathwork in a yoga class or as part of a PTSD healing protocol, engaging in controlled purposeful breathing patterns can actually help control the inner workings of your body, from heart rate variability to calming anxiety.”
-If you want to delve deeper into the science of the breath The Yoga Journal has a great 3 part series article here.

 I like to simplify it even more and as I say in my classes, Breathwork for me is the fastest way I know to get back to “good”.

 In other words, when we are out there in life “banging around” (otherwise known as dealing with everyday stresses, pain, traumas etc.) and feeling completely off our center, if we can just practice a mindful breathing pattern for a few breaths, we can literally shift our mood and energy within minutes.

 How this happens is two-fold, one is the spiritual, holistic reason and the other is scientific.